-Why do they call it Dup15q syndrome?
+Why is it Called Dup15q syndrome?

 Families often ask us – what is the “official name” for dup15q syndrome?
-After all, other syndromes have official sounding names.
+After all, other syndromes have official-sounding names.
 Mutations in the MECP2 gene lead to Rett syndrome.
 Individuals with trisomy 21 have Down syndrome.
 Deletions of the critical stretch of genes located on chromosome 15q11.2-13.1 results in either Angelman syndrome or Prader-Willi syndrome (depending on the chromosome’s parent of origin).
 But too many copies of genes from the same region results in – what exactly?

 Dup15q Syndrome is short for Chromosome 15q11.2-13.1 duplication syndrome.
 Dup15q Syndrome is a clinically identifiable syndrome which results from the duplication (or multiplication) of a portion of chromosome 15.
 Each chromosome has unique regions or bands that contain genes, and each band is labeled numerically.
 The extra genetic material known as Dup15q Syndrome contains the bands on chromosome 15 at the q arm labeled 11.2-13.1.
 It can span past these bands but must contain the 11.2 – 13.1 region to be identified as Dup15q Syndrome.